Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 What we are talking about

 Parca is a Polar Signals project that does continuous profiling.
 It captures CPU stack samples from every process on the system via eBPF, aggregates them with configurable criteria, and persists them in its own columnar storage.
 The idea is to have profiles available all the time, not only when a manual tool is started.
-That way, when a CPU spike hits at 3 in the morning, you can see exactly which function caused it without reproducing the incident.
+When a CPU spike hits at 3 in the morning, you can see exactly which function caused it without reproducing the incident.

 Beyla is Grafana Labs’s auto-instrumentation agent released in 2023.
 It also uses eBPF, but with a different goal: generating RED metrics, distributed traces, and logs by observing the process’s network calls and user-space functions.
 It does not require binary modification or library injection, and it supports HTTP, gRPC, SQL, and several messaging systems.
 The big advantage is that you get standard OpenTelemetry telemetry without developers having to touch the code.